yesterdaySoul/UE4_Screen_Capture_Recorder/README.md

 # UE4_Screen_Capture_Recorder
-use ffmpeg to capture screem
+use ffmpeg to capture screen